r-hub/blog/content/post/2022-02-21-code-style/index.md

 The most popular, or at least most documented style guide out there is the [tidyverse style guide](https://style.tidyverse.org).

-Some variations on it include
+Some other style preferences include

 -   [Mark Padgham's spacing preferences](https://docs.ropensci.org/pkgcheck/CONTRIBUTING.html#development-guidelines);
 -   [Roger Peng's 8-space indentations](https://simplystatistics.org/posts/2018-07-27-why-i-indent-my-code-8-spaces/);
 -   Yihui Xie's preference for equal sign assignments (as presented in this [issue comment](https://github.com/Robinlovelace/geocompr/issues/319#issuecomment-427376764));
--   [Google R Style guide](https://google.github.io/styleguide/Rguide.html) with e.g. a preference for BigCamelCase for function names.
+-   [Google R Style guide](https://google.github.io/styleguide/Rguide.html), a fork of Tidyverse style guide but with variations e.g. a preference for BigCamelCase for function names.
 -   [The style guide of the mlr organziation (for machine learning in R)](https://github.com/mlr-org/mlr3/wiki/Style-Guide).
 -   Your own preferences?
 Yes it's fine to have some as long as your team agrees. :wink: Feel free to mention your preferences in the comments.
 This is a non-judgmental space (or indent :grin:).